fkalis/bash-onedrive-upload/README.md

 Upload files to [Microsoft OneDrive](https://onedrive.live.com) via linux command line using the [REST API](http://msdn.microsoft.com/library/dn659752.aspx).

-Currently this script can only upload to one specific folder (configured in `onedrive.cfg`).

 Prerequisites
 -------------

-This script uses `curl` for accessing the API.
+This script uses `curl` for accessing the API, and `grep` and `cut` for value extraction.

 Getting started
 ---------------

 Before you can use this tool, create an application in the [Microsoft account Developer Center](https://account.live.com/developers/applications) to generate your custom Client ID and Client secret.
 Notice, that you need to switch the API Setting "Mobile or desktop client app" to "yes".

-You should now be in possesion of credentials in the form
+You should now be in possession of credentials in the form

     Client ID: 00000000A2B3C495
     Client secret: 88qC3kX2Cbd0tXV2sBnqYbS321abcDEF